-Prosecution in this case argued that the mother should have known it was dangerous to leave a defenseless 7-month-old infant around an aggressively, playful dog.
-Defense agued that the dog was a family dog and not an attack dog, and that it was not unreasonable for her to trust the dog and that many parents would have done the same.
+Prosecution, in this case, argued that the mother should have known it was dangerous to leave a defenseless 7-month-old infant around an aggressively, playful dog.
+The defense argued that the dog was a family dog and not an attack dog and that it was not unreasonable for her to trust the dog and that many parents would have done the same.

-Related case: Mutilation of infant in Houston in March 2007
+Related case: Mutilation of an infant in Houston in March 2007